-All congestion revenue belongs to ARR holders, and PJM's new surplus congestion allocation rule is an attempt to get closer to that goal.
+All congestion revenue belongs to ARR holders, and PJM's new surplus congestion allocation rule is consistent with that goal.
 However, under the rules, ARR holders will only be allocated this surplus after full funding of FTRs is accomplished.
-The new rules, while an improvement, do not fully recognize ARR holders' primary rights to surplus congestion revenue.
-If this rule had been in effect for the 2017/2018 planning period, ARRs and FTRs would have offset 81.1 percent of total congestion rather than 50.0 percent.
-For the first seven months of the 2018/2019 planning period, if the surplus auction revenue were distributed to load on a monthly basis, load would have offset 74.2 percent of congestion costs rather than 71.1 percent of their congestion costs without the surplus.
+The new rules do not fully recognize ARR holders' primary rights to surplus congestion revenue.
+With this rule in effect for the 2018/2019 planning period, ARRs and FTRs offset 92.1 percent of total congestion rather than 78.1 percent.